cinquemb/dollar-avax/model/chain/README.md

 # Chain-based modeling

-To model ESD system behavior, you can run it on a local blockchain using the Truffle project in this directory.
+To model xSD system behavior, you can run it on a local blockchain using the Truffle project in this directory.

-This is challenging because the ESD system contracts all want to read from Constants.sol, and the Mock versions sometimes want constructor arguments, and the Deployers that set up the system don't have access to their own state when operating on the system state.

 First, you need to install the dependencies in this directory: